Fiat Chrysler Automobiles: New vehicle models

 In 2014, the Maserati GranTurismo and GranCabrio were believed to be the end of the nameplate.
 In 2016, the company launched the new Maserati Levante SUV.
 In 2018, it added a new GranTurismo with a 560-horsepower V8 and rear-wheel drive.
 Between 2014 and 2018, the top-of-the-line Maserati Quattroporte GTS received a 560-horsepower V8 with an all-wheel drive to replace the 523-horsepower V8 with rear-wheel drive in the GTS model.
 The top-of-the-line Ghiblis and Levantes received the same setup as the Quattroporte.
 In 2020, the company added the Maserati Alfieri.
 The car was scheduled for release in 2016 but was postponed to allow the Levante in 2016.
 In 2021, a convertible variant of the Alfieri is expected.
 The top-of-the-line Alfieri will receive a 520-horsepower V6 with all-wheel drive.

-In 2014, FCA launched the Jeep Renegade.
-After a long absence Jeep returned to Malaysia, where DRB-Hicom distributes the brand's vehicles.
-In 2015, FCA refreshed the Jeep Grand Cherokee with celebrities Fan Bingbing, Tina Fey, Sandra Bullock, Julia Roberts, and Cate Blanchett promoted as brand ambassadors.
+In 2014, Jeep launched the Jeep Renegade.
+After a long absence Jeep returned to Malaysia, where DRB-HICOM distributes the brand's vehicles.
+In 2015, Jeep refreshed the Jeep Grand Cherokee with celebrities Fan Bingbing, Tina Fey, Sandra Bullock, Julia Roberts, and Cate Blanchett promoted as brand ambassadors.
 Jeep marked its 75th anniversary in 2016.
 The Jeep Compass and Jeep Patriot appeared in their last model year while a refreshed Jeep Cherokee was released.
-In 2017, FCA refreshed the Jeep Renegade followed by the updated Jeep Wrangler and Grand Cherokee in 2018.
-In 2021, FCA launched a luxury Grand Wagoneer to compete with the likes of Mercedes-Benz G-Class and Range Rover, Cadillac Escalade, and Lincoln Navigator.
+In 2017, Jeep refreshed the Jeep Renegade followed by the updated Jeep Wrangler and Jeep Grand Cherokee in 2018.
+In 2021, Jeep launched a luxury Jeep Grand Wagoneer to compete with the likes of Mercedes-Benz G-Class and Range Rover, Cadillac Escalade, and Lincoln Navigator.
 Jeep also launched the Wagoneer to compete with the likes of the Ford Expedition, Chevrolet Suburban, and GMC Yukon.

 In 2014, Ram launched the ProMaster van and the smaller ProMaster City, derived from the Fiat Ducato and Doblò respectively.
 In 2017, the division launched a new Ram 1500 and a refreshed commercial light-duty truck.
 It followed in 2018 with a new Ram HD, commercial heavy-duty truck, and Ram chassis cab.